Sometimes being a mother or being pregnant isn't the way you expect it to be.

 What you need to know...

-Birth and Beyond provides services that help you figure out what is affecting you, reduce your mental or emotional distress, develop your confidence, and bond better with your baby (or babies).
+I am Sarah Wheatley, and I set up Birth and Beyond to provide services that help you figure out what is affecting you, reduce your mental or emotional distress, develop your confidence, and bond better with your baby (or babies).

 Counselling helps in a variety of ways: